Mudassarhussa1998/HireaHost/README.md

 Multi-Device Support: Hire Host is designed to be responsive across different devices, providing a smooth experience on smartphones, tablets, and web platforms.
 Users can stay connected to the platform no matter where they are.

+WORK CONTRIBUTION OF GROUP MEMBERS
- UI/UX Design , Figma Design & Firebase Integration
+Maaz Zulfiqar(232408) UI/UX Design , Figma Design & Firebase Integration
 Thepurpose of my contributions to the Hire Host app was to design and implement the Welcome Screen and Sign-In Page, ensuring seamless user interaction through effective UI/UX design and integration with Firebase Authentication.
 Additionally, I collaborated with team members to maintain a consistent and interactive design across the entire app, focusing on enhancing the app's overall user experience.
 Pages Developed
 Welcome Screen Purpose: The Welcome Screen serves as the first point of contact for users, creating a lasting first impression and guiding them to the next steps of the app (Sign In and Sign Up).